 What Honest Policyholders Pay

-The Coalition Against Insurance Fraud puts the per-policyholder cost at about $900 per year in inflated premiums across all insurance lines.
-For non-health lines specifically, the FBI estimates fraud costs the typical household $400 to $700 annually.
+The Coalition Against Insurance Fraud puts the per-policyholder cost at roughly $900 per year in inflated premiums across all insurance lines.
+For non-health lines, the FBI estimates fraud costs the typical household $400 to $700 annually.
 Premium leakage, the portion of premium dollars lost to fraud, is built into pricing models.
 Honest policyholders subsidize dishonest ones.
-There is no opt-out.
+There's no opt-out.

 How Insurers Detect Fraud and Why It's Not Enough